-The Lift blade also known as the 2 in 1, so called because it bags and discharges.
-Lift blades vacuum the grass up right, before cutting and moving the clippings to the bag.
-Lift blades are specially designed for collecting grass and come in low, medium and high lift.
+The Lift blade is also known as the 2 in 1, so-called because it bags and discharges.
+Lift blades vacuum the grass upright before cutting and moving the clippings to the bag.
+Lift blades are specially designed for collecting grass and come in low, medium, and high lift.

 2 in 1 Lift Blade

-Lift meaning sucking power, a higher lift blade will require a more powerful engine.
-The lift is created by the curving upwards of the trailing edge of the blade.
+Lift means sucking power; a higher lift blade will require a more powerful engine.
+The lift is created by curving upwards of the trailing edge of the blade.

 If you like bagging – You need a lift blade.

-A true Mulching blade is designed to cut grass, circulate it around the deck cutting it several more times and dropping it back onto lawn as fine clippings.
+A true Mulching blade is designed to cut grass, circulate it around the deck, cut it several more times, and drop it back onto the lawn as fine clippings.

 If you’re not interested in mulching, then remove the mulching blade and fit a lift blade.
 It will always bag better than any hybrid mulching blade.